 Among its original features was a standard size soundboard 10 cm deep, 43 cm from base to neck heel, 103 cm long and a traditional scale of 65 cm.
 The frets were made of chrome-plated brass and the tuning keys were very precise.
 The strings were medium tension strings created by Yamaha String, while the neck and bridge saddles were made of ABS plastic.

 Today, several things have changed.
 It has been praised by music professionals, intermediate musicians and students because it has a lot of features worth mentioning.
-That is why we will describe the Yamaha C40 classical guitar.
+So, let's take a closer look at the Yamaha C40 classical guitar.

 Yamaha C40 Woods

 The top is made of laminated spruce, a wood with good resistance to breakage and excellent acoustic properties.
 The sides and back are made of laminated meranti wood, one of the few woods that can compete with mahogany and maple.

 The neck is made of nato, one of the woods used by Yamaha due to its high resistance and durability.
 The fingerboard and bridge are made of rosewood (Dalbergia latifolia), a traditional wood.

 The Yamaha C40 is a traditional classical guitar.
 Its measurements are: 100 cm long from the base to the tip of the blade, 11 cm deep and 47 cm long from the base to the heel of the mast.

 The saddle width is 52mm.
 The scale is 65 cm, from the neck saddle to the bridge saddle.
 The hardware is chrome plated with 19 nickel silver frets and YTM-01 series tuning keys with white knobs.

 The Yamaha C40 traditional Spanish guitar has a natural color finish with a high quality glossy polyurethane top.

 Yamaha C40: Ergonomics